T3rrydactyl/Tesseract/README.md

 # TouchTalk - Holographic AAC Device

 ## Description
 This project was developed as part of the [**Entrepreneurship and Innovation Project (2023-2024)[SEM2]**](http://www.drps.ed.ac.uk/23-24/dpt/cxinfr09053.htm) course at the **University of Edinburgh**.
 Our team was tasked with creating a 'holographic device' that supports the **Human Development Index (HDI)**.
-We developed **TouchTalk**, a mid-tech Augmentative and Alternative Communication (AAC) device designed to improve communication for non-verbal individuals through gesture-driven holographic interactions.
+We developed **TouchTalk**, a mid-tech Augmentative and Alternative Communication (AAC) device designed to improve communication for non-verbal children through gesture-driven holographic interactions.

 A live preview of the website can be found [here](https://t3rrydactyl.github.io/Tesseract/index.html).